Farhan-Ali2002/Voting-System/README.md

 # Voting-System
-A Voting System using ReactJS, django, tailwind CSS, MongoDB
+A Voting System using ReactJS, Nodejs, tailwind CSS, MongoDB